 Mughal garden designs are heavily influenced by the medieval Islamic gardens and are often seen as a place of rest and reflection.
-These gardens are considered to be the reminder of paradise.
+These gardens are considered to be a reminder of paradise.

-The main elements of Mughal gardens include running water and a pool to reflect the beauties of sky and the garden, different varieties of trees- to provide shade, to bear colourful and fragrant fruits or flowers; grass; birds to fill the gardens with song and the whole cooled by a pleasant breeze.
-The Turkish- Mongolian elements of the gardens are usually the inclusion of tents, carpets and canopies reflecting the nomadic roots.
+The main elements of Mughal gardens include running water and a pool to reflect the beauties of the sky and the garden, different varieties of trees– to provide shade, to bear colorful and fragrant fruits or flowers; grass; birds to fill the gardens with song and the whole cooled by a pleasant breeze.
+The Turkish- Mongolian elements of the gardens are usually the inclusion of tents, carpets, and canopies reflecting the nomadic roots.

-These gardens have usually highly disciplined geometry and are of following types:
+These gardens have usually highly disciplined geometry and are of the following types:

-The first garden tomb made in India, the garden is divided into 36 squares by a grid of water channels and paths with the central water channels appearing to be disappearing beneath the tomb structure and reappearing in a straight line on the other side suggesting the Quranic idea of river flowing beneath a garden of paradise.
+The first garden-tomb made in India, the garden is divided into 36 squares by a grid of water channels and paths with the central water channels appearing to be disappearing beneath the tomb structure and reappearing in a straight line on the other side suggesting the Quranic idea of the river flowing beneath a garden of paradise.